-70. (1) A person may not carry out a restricted activity involving a specimen of a listed invasive species without a permit issued in terms of Chapter 7.

-(2) A permit referred to in subsection (I) may be issued only after a prescribed assessment of risks and potential impacts on biodiversity is carried out.
+- 71. (1) A person may not carry out a restricted activity involving a specimen of a listed invasive species without a permit-issued in terms of Chapter 7. - (2) A permit referred to in subsection (1) may be issued only after a prescribed assessment of risks and potential impacts on biodiversity is carried out.

-71. The Minister may, by notice in the Gazette, amend or repeal any notice published in terms of section 70(1).
+72. The Minister or the MEC for environmental affairs in any relevant province may, by notice in the Gazette, amend or repeal any notice published by him or her in terms of section 70 (1).